-When the grade average, during a SAP (Satisfactory Academic Progress) check, of a veteran or eligible person falls below 75% in academics and 80% in attendance the student will be placed on warning for two months.
-If at the end of the two month warning period the student's grades are still below 75% in academic and 80% in attendance the , veteran or eligible student will be terminated.
+When the grade average, during a SAP (Satisfactory Academic Progress) check, of a veteran or eligible person falls below 75% in academics and 85% in attendance the student will be placed on warning until the next evaluation period.
+If at the end of the next evaluation period the student's grades are still below 75% in academic and 85% in attendance, the veteran or eligible student will be terminated.